endriVV/koWloon-generic-notes/README.md

 # Thanks to:

-💕 Nim, Nim Libraries, Nim Community
+💕 Nim, Nim Libraries, Nim Community <br />
 💕 Talented [xoMikasa](https://emoji.gg/user/647561486712963101) for the pets of the logo